Prerequisite: Natal 1 through 7, PSM 1, 2

-Learn how basic storytelling and fiction-writing techniques, combined with the archetypal symbols of astrology, can help you create powerful illustrations for natal or dynamic aspects in your clients’ charts.
-No previous fiction-writing experience is necessary.
+Learn how basic storytelling and fiction-writing techniques, combined with the archetypal symbols of astrology, can help you create powerful illustrations for aspects in natal charts and natal readings, and for “current events” aspects to the chart in dynamic events readings.

 - Bruno Bettelheim.
 The Uses of Enchantment: The Meaning and Importance of Fairy Tales.
 3rd printing.
 Knopf: New York, 1976.

 - Estes, Clarissa Pinkola.
 Women Who Run with the Wolves.
 Reissue.
 Ballantine: New York, 1996.
 (Almost anything she’s written is excellent and accessible, but Women Who Run with the Wolves is a good place to start.)

 - LeGuin, Ursula K. The Language of the Night: Essays on Fantasy and Science Fiction.
 Berkley: New York, 1982.
 (Steering the Craft is also excellent, but start with The Language of the Night.)